Skip to main content

 example at the end of Section 2.1) with a private key that the

-Attesting Environment possesses, and the Verifier will verify the
+Attesting Environment possesses, and the Verifier will appraise the

 resulting Evidence with a public key it possesses, called a

 verification key below.
-While this is typical, cryptography other
+While use of public key cryptography is

 Endorsing the linkage between such verification keys and their